 And that’s where things go awry.
 When the book is stolen, Paddington is blamed and sent to prison!
 There he befriends some colorful characters, including a gruff Brendan Gleeson (is ever anything but gruff?) and Noah Taylor.
 That’s when the film, which boasts the same eye-popping set design and color palette as the first film, begins to remind you of Wes Anderson’s gorgeous “The Grand Budapest Hotel,” which featured its own comic prison setting and glorious set design.
 (Now that’s a crossover I’d love to see!)

 The weakest element in the first film was the nonsensically mad scientist played by Nicole Kidman, who wanted to (the horror!) kill and stuff Paddington.
 Hugh Grant as a faded but still pompous actor named Phoenix Buchanan makes for a far more entertaining bad guy and Grant plays the hell out of it.
 I don’t think he’s ever had this much fun with a role and likely the audience hasn’t either.
 He’s like Norma Desmond by way of Alexander Dane (Alan Rickman’s Shakespearean-trained character in “Galaxy Quest”), forever reliving his past triumphs.

 I can’t recall the last time I laughed so hard in a film.
 And yet the movie is about more than slapstick and thrilling chases.
 It might also make you tear up a bit, especially if you’ve ever had anyone in your life like Aunt Lucy.

-While there are some perilous situations for Paddington, and some genuinely sad moments, it’s a fun, wonderfully heartwarming movie the whole family should love.
+While there are some perilous situations for Paddington, and some genuinely sad moments, it’s a fun, wonderfully heartwarming movie that’s impossible not to love.
 Needless to say, Paddington and the Browns could be around for several more adventures.
 And perhaps we’ll see more of Wolfie, the stray Irish Wolfhound whom Paddington befriends (and who comes in very handy at one point.)